stefanovic80/geompy/README.md

 # Installation and start up

 Ensure you have matplotlib, random and numpy libreries installed on a fully working Ipython environment.
-Download the present project, than open a console and move to the folder where the main.py is located, which is "analyticGeometry".
-Run the python intepreter (type "ipython"), and type
+Download the present project, than open a console and move to the folder where the main.py file is located; which is "analyticGeometry".
+Run the ipython intepreter (type "ipython"), and type

 `run main.py`